-Vitamin C is an essential vitamin, meaning it can’t be produced by the body.
-Nevertheless, it has many roles in your body and has been linked to impressive health benefits.
+Vitamin C is an essential vitamin, meaning your body can’t produce it.
+Yet, it has many roles and has been linked to impressive health benefits.

-It is water-soluble and found in many fruits and vegetables, including oranges, strawberries, kiwi fruit, bell peppers, broccoli, kale and spinach.
+It’s water-soluble and found in many fruits and vegetables, including oranges, strawberries, kiwi fruit, bell peppers, broccoli, kale, and spinach.

 The recommended daily intake for vitamin C is 75 mg for women and 90 mg for men (1).

 While it’s commonly advised to get your vitamin C intake from foods, many people turn to supplements to meet their needs.